Nexuher/ExamPreparation/README.md

 - **< fieldset>** / framing cell form
 - **< legend>** / describtion of form cell
 - **< label>** / field label for the tag

+# 2.5 Color on Websites
+Color is an important parameter for presenting content on a website.

+The choice of color palette not only determines the aesthetics of the sites, but also **determines its readability and accessibility**

+**Color is a visual impression created by the interaction of electromagnetic waves from the frequency band of visible light.**
+Color models describe specific colour pallets, to default colour pallets in graphics and websites we describe as:

+ 1. RGB model - Colour made from 3 basic colours, **Red, Green, Blue**
+ 2. HSL model - Each colour can be described by 3 atributes Shade, Saturation, Brightness.
+ 3. CMYK model - Colour made from 4 colour Cyan,Magenta,Yellow,Black
+ 4. HVS model - Colour made from 3 parametres - Hue,Saturation,Value